canonical/launchpad-manual/docs/user/reference/packaging/builder-specs.rst

 - SWAP: 8 GB

-For ppc64el and amd64 we have the following spec in place:
+For ppc64el we have the following spec in place:

 - CPUs: 4